semrade/Linux-Gpio-Management/README.md

 # Linux-Gpio-Management using WiringPi:

 ## 1.Enable GPIO on Raspberry Pi:
-Ensure that the GPIO interface is enabled on your Raspberry Pi.

-You can do this using the raspi-config command.
+Ensure that the GPIO interface is enabled on your Raspberry Pi.'\n' You can do this using the raspi-config command.

 Open a terminal and run: